Republican Party unity under Trump is real – but not without strains

 Why We Wrote This

 In accepting the Republican presidential nomination, Donald Trump envisioned a nation “more united than ever before.”
-But his speech included sharp attacks on President Biden, as both parties confront open or latent fissures within.
+But his speech included sharp attacks on President Joe Biden, as both parties also confront open or latent fissures within.

 “The discord and division in our society must be healed,” said Mr. Trump, before he formally accepted the Republican nomination.
 “I am running to be president for all of America, not half of America.
 Because there is no victory in winning for half of America.”

 Soon after, however, he shifted back into old patterns, abandoning his teleprompter for long stretches.
-In a rambling 92-minute performance Mr. Trump repeated many of his usual talking points from rallies.
+In a rambling 92-minute performance, Mr. Trump repeated many of his usual talking points from rallies.
 The crowd roared when he vowed to enact the “largest deportation operation,” and when he referred to President Joe Biden as worse than America’s 10 worst presidents put together – despite a pre-speech promise to not refer to Mr. Biden by name.

 Republican unity – with fuel from beyond Milwaukee

-In many ways, Mr. Trump’s speech was the culmination of a week that has felt less like a warmup for the campaign’s toughest, final stretch and more like an Election Night victory party.
-And the GOP’s palpable air of optimism and camaraderie was fueled by two events outside of Wisconsin that were entirely out of Mr. Trump’s control.
+In many ways, Mr. Trump’s speech was the culmination of a week that has felt less like a warmup for the campaign’s toughest, final stretch and more like an election night victory party.
+And the GOP’s palpable air of optimism and camaraderie was fueled by two events outside Wisconsin that were entirely out of Mr. Trump’s control.

 After the assassination attempt against Mr. Trump in Pennsylvania just days ago, his supporters, many donning makeshift ear bandages mimicking the former president’s, said they felt inspired anew.
 “It’s like when something bad happens in your family and you all band together,” said Gary Leffler, an alternate delegate from Iowa.
 “The assassination attempt has drawn everyone that much closer.
 It had an extremely unifying consequence to it.”

-At the same time, the chaotic unraveling taking place among Democrats back in Washington, as the drip-drip-drip of congressional statements against Mr. Biden’s candidacy and increasingly dire poll numbers – showing Mr. Trump with a clear lead – made attendees here almost giddy with anticipation.
+At the same time, the chaotic unraveling taking place among Democrats back in Washington, with the drip-drip-drip of congressional statements against Mr. Biden’s candidacy and increasingly dire poll numbers – showing Mr. Trump with a clear lead – made attendees here almost giddy with anticipation.

-When asked by the Monitor about the Republican Party’s sudden unity, Peter Navarro, a former Trump adviser who spoke at the Republican National Convention (RNC) Wednesday evening after being released from prison for defying a congressional subpoena related to the Jan.
+When asked about the Republican Party’s sudden unity, Peter Navarro, a former Trump adviser who spoke at the Republican National Convention on Wednesday evening after being released from prison for defying a congressional subpoena related to the Jan.
 6 Capitol riot, answered in the reverse.
 “The Democratic Party,” he said, “is in complete disarray.”

 Political disarray, of course, is what happens when a party believes it is on track to lose.
 It was after Mr. Biden’s disastrous June 27 debate performance that Democrats’ internal strife began in earnest.
 And as Republicans are now demonstrating, it’s easy to paper over differences and come together when your team is running up the scoreboard.